nih4me/StudentPredictor/Readme.md

 ### Experiment tag and push to remote git repo

-1. ` git tag -a "xx-experiment" -m "Experiment with XXX"`
+1. ` git tag -a "xx-experiment" -m "Experiment with xxx"`
 2. `git push origin xx-experiment`

 ### DVC Data and Model push to remote storage